SuperOfficeDocs/superoffice-docs/user-guide/en/automation/create-macro.md

 ---
 uid: help-en-automation-macro-create
-title: Create a macro
+title: Create a macro - example from SuperOffice Service
-description: Create a macro
+description: Example of how to create a macro in SuperOffice Service.
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: script, macro